sapcc/swift-drive-autopilot/README.md

 special partitions such as boot and swap partition), so it will be ignored by the autopilot.
 Any other disks can be used for non-Swift purposes as long as they are partitioned into at least one partition.

+For this reason, the two globs shown above with will be appropriate for most systems of all sizes.

 ```yaml
 chroot: /coreos